 Article 2 – Aims of the Society

-2.1 The aim of the Society shall be the provision of supplementary accademic, clinical skills and OSCE teaching to Brighton and Sussex Medical School students.
+2.1 The aim of the Society shall be the provision of supplementary academic, clinical skills and OSCE teaching to Brighton and Sussex Medical School students.

 2.2 The Society will aim to organise regular small-group clinical skills teaching sessions throughout the academic year.
 These events will generally cover all years with emphasis on sessions being lead by what the student body wants.
 The aim is the supplement the curriculum currently taught at Brighton and Sussex Medical School.